Contains the active ingredient duloxetine (as duloxetine hydrochloride)

 history of fits (seizures)

-3.You, or members of your family, have experienced bipolar disorder, depression or suicide.
+you, or members of your family, have experienced bipolar disorder, depression or suicide

-Some medicines may interact with duloxetine.
+Some medicines and duloxetine may interfere with each other.
 These include:

 monoamine oxidase inhibitors (MAOIs), medicines used to treat some types of depression.